cpfaff/rbefdata_paper/paper/rbefdata.md

 installed directly from the CRAN R package repository.
-The `rbefdata` package is part of the rOpenSci initiative (http://ropensci.org/) which aims to provide R packages that enable a seamless integration to scientific data repositories into the R statistics enviroment. `rbefdata` enables access to data as well to metadata stored on a `BEFdata` platform.
+The `rbefdata` package is part of the rOpenSci initiative (http://ropensci.org/) which aims to provide R packages that enable a seamless integration to scientific data repositories into the R statistics environment. `rbefdata` enables access to data as well to metadata stored on a `BEFdata` platform.

-The metadata is provided attached to the data frames of raw primary reserch data pulled from the platform.
+The metadata is provided attached to the data frames of raw primary research data pulled from the platform.
 The package provides convenient methods to pull single or multiple dataset into the R environment and offers functions that help to upload final results datasets with the script attached that has been